Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: specifics

 \subsection{Acknowledgements}

 We are grateful to Sho Tanimoto for introducing us to the problem.
 We also wish to thank Brendan Hassett for useful discussions at the Simons Collaboration Conference on Arithmetic Geometry, Number Theory, and Computation held in Cambridge, MA in 2018.
-We thank Emma Brakkee for help with Proposition~\ref{prop:threequotients}. and Jennifer Berg for many useful conversations at Rice University.
-We also thank Tonghai Yang for helpful email correspondence.
+We thank Emma Brakkee for help with Proposition~\ref{prop:threequotients} and Jennifer Berg for many useful conversations at Rice University.
+We also thank Shouhei Ma and Tonghai Yang for helpful email correspondence.
+We are grateful to the anonymous referees for their comments on earlier versions of the paper.
 Finally, we wish to thank Anthony V\'{a}rilly-Alvarado (the author's Ph.D. thesis advisor) for his invaluable guidance and support.

 While completing this work, the author was supported by NSF grants DMS-1745670 and DMS-1902274.
+Some of this work was also completed at the Institut Henri Poincar\'{e} during the semester-long program ``Reinventing Rational Points''.
+The author wishes to thank to organizers of that program for providing a welcoming and productive research environment.

 \begin{bibdiv} \begin{biblist}

 \bib{BB}{article}{ author={Baily, W. L., Jr.}, author={Borel, A.}, title={Compactification of arithmetic quotients of bounded symmetric domains}, journal={Ann. of Math.
 (2)}, volume={84}, date={1966}, pages={442--528}, }